-You don't need to be a university student to study single subjects, you may however need to meet subject prerequisites and other entry requirements.
-These will be listed in the ‘Eligibility and Requirements’ tab of the subject entry in the handbook.
+You don't need to be a university student to study single subjects.
+Single study subjects may help you to meet subject prerequisites and other entry requirements for tertiary study.

-Some other information in this section that you should also check are ‘Recommended background knowledge’ and ‘Core participation requirements.’
-Although these aren’t required for eligibility they may help you determine your likelihood of successfully completing the subject.
+It's also a good idea to check the ‘Recommended background knowledge’ and ‘Core participation requirements’ sections in the Handbook for your preferred course.
+While not required for eligibility, they may help you determine your likelihood of successfully completing the subject.

 University of Melbourne students

-University of Melbourne students who are undertaking CAP study concurrently with an award program, must not exceed a total study load of 50 points for a half-year period unless approved to overload by Stop 1.
-If you intend to study more than a total of 50 points of combined enrolment in CAP and award study in a half year period, you must apply to overload via the Enrolment Variation form, ensuring that you meet the enrolment overloading eligibility requirements.
-Please see the Enrolment Overloading FAQ for further information.
+University of Melbourne students who undertake CAP study concurrently with an award program, must not exceed a total study load of 50 points for a half-year period; unless approved to overload by student services at Stop 1.

 Credit for single subject study will not be granted towards your current award course.